The Insurance Disputes Law Review: Italy

 Arbitration clauses, on the other hand, are not common in insurance contracts with consumers and must be specifically negotiated and approved in writing if proposed by the insurer.
 Furthermore, for certain types of coverage (e.g., accidents and health insurance), IVASS provides specific requirements as to the seat of the arbitration.

-This scenario is subject to further developments in the future, as a Ministry Decree is soon expected to set up a further alternative dispute resolution mechanism (as established under the recently introduced Article 187 ter of the Insurance Code), which is likely to follow the ACF model of specialised arbitral tribunals.
+This scenario is likely to be subject to future developments, as a ministry decree setting up a further alternative dispute resolution mechanism (as established by the recently introduced Article 187 ter of the Insurance Code) is expected soon and this is likely to follow the ACF model of specialised arbitral tribunals.

 This would represent a voluntary venue for dispute resolution and would therefore be more accessible, even for individuals and small companies.

-Like insurance contracts in general, insurance disputes can be classified into litigation focused on life insurance policies and third-party policies.
+Insurance disputes can be classified into litigation focused on life insurance policies and litigation regarding third-party policies.
 The following insurance law issues have been hot topics in the Italian courts recently and they are grouped here into these two categories.

 i Life insurance

-By qualifying unit- and index-linked policies as financial products, some courts25 have considered the lack of a framework agreement to lead to the nullity of the policy, for having been concluded in breach of Article 23 TUF.
-This Article provides that financial products have to be concluded together with a framework agreement, namely a written contract between the intermediary and the investor reporting all information on the future investments (this provision should no longer apply to unit-linked policies after the implementation of the IDD).
-In this case, the Court also ordered the insurance company to reimburse the paid premium.
-However, the topic is subject to debate as other courts have ruled (more reasonably in our view) that the framework agreement is not required if the policy contains all the information required under Article 2326 or (2) if the distribution of the policy is carried out by brokers or insurance intermediaries, as this would lead to the application of the Insurance Code provisions (which do not require a framework agreement to be concluded).27 Others have taken the view that, even if the framework agreement is required, the lack of it would trigger a repayment obligation for the intermediary rather than for the insurer (unless, of course, the product has been directly distributed by the insurance company).
+By qualifying unit- and index-linked policies as financial products, some courts25 have considered the lack of a framework agreement to lead to the nullity of the policy, for having been concluded in breach of Article 23.
+However, the topic is strongly debated as other courts have ruled (more reasonably in our view) that the framework agreement is not required if (1) the policy contains all the information required under Article 2326 or (2) if the distribution of the policy is carried out by brokers or insurance intermediaries, as this would lead to the application of the Insurance Code provisions (which do not require a framework agreement to be concluded).27 Others have taken the view that even if the framework agreement is required, the lack of it would trigger a repayment obligation for the intermediary rather than for the insurer28 (unless, of course, the product has been directly distributed by the insurance company).

 This decision by the Supreme Court is also important on another count, as it states that investors cannot abuse their exclusive right to claim the nullity of the framework contract by seeking a declaration of nullity in respect of selected parts of the investment instructions (i.e., those parts that have not led to successful results) if the investment as a whole has been beneficial to them.
-This argument was followed by a decision of the Court of Salerno on 5 March 2020, which rejected the investor's request to declare the nullity of the purchased financial product for the lack of the framework agreement because the nullity was claimed only when the investment was liquidated and thus only when the investor had realised that the performance was not good.
-The Court observed that the constitutional principle of good faith applicable in any phase of the conclusion and implementation of a contract prevents individuals from abusing their rights by requesting remedies that appear to be inconsistent with their own prior behaviour (e.g., a request of surrender cannot be followed by a request of nullity of the same contract), regardless of the overall financial result of the investment.
+This argument was followed recently by the Court of Salerno, which on 5 March 2020 rejected an investor's request to declare the nullity of an investment made in a financial product for lack of a framework agreement, as the nullity was claimed only when the investor realised his investment had performed badly.
+According to the Court, the constitutional principle of good faith in the conclusion and implementation of a contract prevents individuals from abusing their rights by requesting remedies that appear to be inconsistent with their own prior behaviour (e.g., a request of surrender cannot be followed by a claim for the nullity of the same contract, regardless of the overall financial result of the investment).

-Finally, the Court of Verona clarified that Article 1923 ICC (which excludes enforcement proceedings on the indemnification sum due by the insurer in the case of life insurance policies) should also apply to unit-linked policies of a financial nature.
+Finally, the Court of Verona31 has clarified that Article 1923 of the ICC (which excludes enforcement proceedings for the indemnification sum due by the insurer in the case of life insurance policies) should also apply to unit-linked policies of a financial nature.

 ii Third-party insurance